- 5 minutes to read

 Step 7: Evaluate response body tab

-Next, you will configure the evaluation of the HTTP response body part.
-This configuration is performed from within the Evaluate response body tab:
+Configure evaluation of the HTTP response body in the Evaluate response body tab:

 Evaluate response body